nim-lang/atlas/doc/atlas.md

 ## When Statements

 When statements provide support for boolean expressions with a subset of compile time defines.
-The defines currently supported:
+The list of defines currently supported:

   windows, posix, linux, macosx, freebsd, openbsd, netbsd, solaris;
   amd64, x86_64, i386, arm, arm64, mips, powerpc;

+If a when statement isn't supported consider using `feature` statements instead.

 ### Feature Statements

 Features in Nimble files enable optional requirements for things different scenarios.
 This is useful when dealing with scenarios like testing only dependencies.

 *Note*: Currently features aren't saved to the Atlas config you must always pass `atlas --feature:foobar` when doing any command.
-This simplifies Atlas'es state and makes it do only what you ask it to do.
+This simplifies configuration and state management in Atlas.
+It only does what you ask it to do.

 ```nim
 require "normallib"